dnovikoff/mahjong-api/README.md

 This repository contains protobuf files for mahjong api Also includes example client at cmd/examle-client

-The server code is not is not public.
+The server code is not public.
 The server for education or research purposes will be distributes as a compiled binary.

 Download server from here https://yadi.sk/d/f2e7KFl6cGe_Lw